NielsDyrberg/Wireless_sound_zones/README.md

 jitter as possible, and play a different audio track dependent on the filter.

-## How does it work

-Small little harry potters are inside each raspberry pi, and they swish their wands to make the music go **BOOM!**

 ## Installation

 To install either the server or client, simply clone the repository to the raspberry pi, and run either server_setup.sh or client_setup.sh